fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 problem by proposing a new comprehension-optional FW-FLOWDATA STUN attribute as part of ICE Connectivity checks enabling the firewall to permit outgoing UDP flows across the firewall.
-FW-FLOWDATA STUN provides necessary information, such as lifetime, candidate information , enabling a firewall to apply the required policy rules.
+FW-FLOWDATA STUN provides necessary information, such as lifetime, and candidate information, enabling a firewall to apply the required policy rules.
 However, {{I-D.reddy-rtcweb-stun-auth-fw-traversal}}
 requires establishing shared keys across the firewall(s) and the WebRTC server for successfully verifying the authenticity of the FW-FLOWDATA information.